ABOUT THE PROGRAMME

 Why wait to start exploring your university options?

 Our Sutton Scholars programme aims to support you in to university by providing early intervention.
 Each programme lasts for a minimum of two years and allows you to find out what university is all about, visit the campus, try out subjects and make well informed decisions now to help your future education.

-Piloting in 2013, the programme now runs at five leading universities and enrols 640 new students each year.
+Piloting in 2013, the programme now runs at five leading universities and will enrol 465 new students this year.

 Research has shown that by age 15 some high achieving students have already fallen behind and do not go on to meet their potential.
 We want to make sure that you achieve yours!

 Whilst each university has a unique programme of activities, every Sutton Scholars Student will be offered:

 University campus visits: explore the campus, try out new subjects